Sciences and Exploration Directorate

 Brief Bio

-I've a Civil Servant Scientist at NASA’s Goddard Space Flight Center.
-My research focuses on wave/particle interactions and the impacts of energetic electron precipitation on the ionosphere/atmosphere system using data from satellites, sounding rockets, and ground-based instrumentation.
+I'm a Civil Servant Scientist at NASA’s Goddard Space Flight Center studying plasma wave/particle interactions and the impacts of energetic electron precipitation on the ionosphere/atmosphere system using data from satellites, sounding rockets, and ground-based instrumentation.
+This precipitation drives variations in Space Weather by enhancing satellite drag, disrupting communication systems, and can be hazardous to satellite systems and astronauts.
+I’m also leading efforts to bridge knowledge and structural gaps that traditionally separate researchers from the ionosphere/magnetosphere communities from effectively collaborating with those in the high-altitude neutral atmosphere community.

 I received my Ph.D. from the University of Iowa in 2008, studying the propagation of chorus waves under Dr. Craig Kletzing.
 From 2008 until 2021 I was a Research Scientist at the University of Minnesota, and from 2011 until 2019 I was a member of the Van Allen Probes Electric Fields and Waves (EFW) team, providing data, analysis, calibration, and production of electric and magnetic field data.
 A large focus of this effort was spent on collaborations with other teams including the BARREL balloon missions.